-In 1978, a country musician named Bobby Mackey decided to try his hand at making the venue into a profitable (and safer) business.
-Bobby Mackey’s Music World was born.
+In 1978, a country singer named Bobby Mackey decided to try his hand at making the venue into a profitable (and safer) business.
+Bobby Mackey's Music World was born.

 Though Mackey completely renovated the venue, putting in a sprawling dance floor and a mechanical bull, the ghostly patrons of years past seemed content to stick around.
-Customers and staff soon began seeing strange apparitions.
+Customers and staff soon began seeing strange apparitions and paranormal activity.

 Spirits at the Bar

 The first non-living guest was a woman named Johanna, the daughter of a mob boss who managed the club in the 1930s.
 Johanna had an affair with Robert Randall, a former singer who performed at the nightclub.
 After Johanna became pregnant and her mob boss father got word of what had been going on, Randall disappeared.
-The heartbroken Johanna took her life and is still seen wandering the club.
-Patrons have even reported smelling Johanna’s signature rose perfume.
+The heartbroken Johanna died of suicide and is still seen wandering the club.
+Patrons have even reported smelling Johanna's signature rose perfume.

 Mackey even recorded a song about the two star-crossed lovers.

-Another ghost who’s become a regular at Bobby Mackey’s is the headless spirit of a murdered woman named Pearl Bryan, who was found decapitated on a farm near Newport, Ky. in 1896.
+Another ghost who's become a regular at Bobby Mackey's is the headless spirit of a murdered woman named Pearl Bryan, who was found decapitated on a farm near Newport, Kentucky in 1896.